Advertisements

 Compounds such as alcohols and glucose also contain hydrogen but are not categorized as acids.
 Describe an activity to prove it.

-Why does distilled water not conduct electricity, whereas rain water does?
+Why does distilled water not conduct electricity whereas rain water does?

-What colour do the following indicators turn when added to a base or alkali (such as sodium hydroxide)?
+What colour does the following indicator turn when added to a base or alkali (such as sodium hydroxide)?

 What happens when dilute hydrochloric acid is added to sodium carbonate?
 Write a balanced chemical equation of the reaction involved.

+Which gas is liberated when dilute hydrochloric acid reacts with sodium carbonate?
 How will you test for the presence of this gas?

 What happens when carbon dioxide gas is passed through lime water for a short time?

-Write equations of the reactions involved.
+Write the equation of the reaction involved.

-You have been provided with three test-bubes.
+You have been provided with three test-tubes.
 One of these test-tubes contains distilled water and the other two contain an acidic and a basic solution respectively.
 If you are given only blue litmus paper, how will you identify the contents of each test-tube?

 What is meant by strong bases and weak bases?
 Classify the following into strong bases and weak bases: